The worrying trend of landlords banning tenants from working from home

 “There could be all sorts of reasons for that, from the space not being suitable, or the extra load on wifi, to the effect on bills.”

-But the problems that this can create for prospective tenants are huge, especially in light of the prevalence of remote and hybrid roles post-pandemic.
+But the problems that this can create for prospective tenants are huge, especially in light of the prevalence of remote and hybrid roles since the pandemic.

 One fully remote worker, who is currently looking for a new rental property, told The Independent: “After the 2008 market crash and the proliferation of zero-hours contracts I moved my work model to freelancing.
 Much of this involves working from home for preparation and admin.